aviadra/Cloud-profiler/README.md

 `aws_credentials_file` - This directive sets the location of the "credentials" file, when using the awscli configurations.
 The "credentials" file is where the profile names and credentials are derived from for the connections.
 The default is "~/.aws/credentials"

-`use_ip_public` - Toggles if the IPs for the connection should be the internal ones (with Bastion) or external ones.
+`use_Ip_public` - Toggles if the IPs for the connection should be the internal ones (with Bastion) or external ones.
 The default is to use internal ones with the value of "False".

 `Skip_stopped` - Toggles if profiles for stopped instances should be created.
 The default is to skip stopped instances with the value of "True".